martinpihrt/OSPy/tests/README.md

 * partial bulk installation, compatibility warnings and automatic-update blocking.

+Manifest tests use a temporary OSPy data directory and disable the plug-in repository background checker.
+The suite can therefore run while the OSPy service is active without opening its options database, starting update checks, accessing weather services or touching GPIO.

 To additionally compile all plug-in templates and require and validate a manifest for every plug-in in the separate official OSPy-plugins repository, provide its `plugins` directory: